Azure-Samples/iot-hub-node-ping/README.md

   - Region: pick the region you want the services to be deployed to.
   - Choose a solution name: **Important**, the solution name should be all lower case, only ascii caracters and no longer that 16 characters.
   - IoT Hub Sku: select the Sku you want for the IoT Hub : F1 (Free), S1 or S2.
 Note that you can only have 1 instance of F1 per Azure subscription.
-  - Funciton Sku: select the Sku you wnat for the Azure Function.
+  - Function Sku: select the Sku you wnat for the Azure Function.

 ![][1]